Rights to use any of the digital imagery in my pages here are negotiable, and prints, special edits, resizings, etc. can be ordered.

 Widely regarded as very sharp and more generally useful on a crop sensor camera than 50mm.
 I agree.
 It's become my general purpose low light lens.

-The baby bother of the 58-60, all the latest features but less powerful.
+The baby brother of the Sony 58-60, all the latest whizz-bang features but less powerful and more portable.
 My first modern system flash!

 Upgrade to the current top of the range APS-C DSLT flagship.
 A very impressive well engineered camera, much the best camera I've ever owned.
 I'll probably be happy hanging onto this until the 2nd generation of well sorted completely mirrorless Alphas arrives and settles down in price.